Harry Crosby: Lifestyle

 They hosted wild parties at the mill, including drunken polo on donkeys, and entertained famous guests such as Salvador Dalí.
-Henry wrote in his journal:
+Harry wrote in his journal:

 Mobs for luncheon—poets and painters and pederasts and divorcées and Christ knows who and there was a great signing of names on the wall at the foot of the stairs and a firing off of the cannon and bottle after bottle of red wine and Kay Boyle made fun of Hart Crane and he was angry and flung The American Caravan into the fire because it contained a story of Kay Boyle's (he forgot it had a poem of his in it) and there was a tempest of drinking and polo harra burra on the donkeys. and[sic] an uproar and a confusion so that it was difficult to do my work.

 Crosby spent hours sunbathing naked atop the mill's turret.
 Contrary to fashion of the day, he did not wear a hat.
 He often wore a black carnation in his lapel, and was known to color his finger- and toenails.
 Crosby once hired four horse-drawn carriages and raced them through the Paris streets.
 They frequently dropped in at Drosso where they smoked opium.

 Crosby experimented with photography and saw the medium as a viable art form before it was widely accepted as such.
 In 1929, he met Henri Cartier-Bresson in Le Bourget, where Cartier-Bresson's air squadron commandant had placed him under house arrest for hunting without a license.
 Crosby persuaded the officer to release Cartier-Bresson into his custody for a few days.
 The two men had an interest in photography, and Henry presented Henri with his first camera.
 They spent their time together taking and printing pictures at Crosby's home, Le Moulin du Soleil.
 Cartier-Bresson was attracted to Caresse and began a sexual relationship with her that lasted until 1931, two years after Harry's suicide.

 Crosby also learned to fly solo in November 1929, when the aeroplane was so new that its spelling had not been agreed upon.